sladewatkins/sladewatkins/README.md

 My name is Slade!
 In my free time, I develop websites, design things for operating systems (how they work, interact with users, etc.), and all sorts of other things.
 You can find me online at [sladewatkins.com](https://www.sladewatkins.com)!

-Soon, I'll officially be a co-founder of [@OneTwentyFour](https://github.com/onetwentyfour) Media (the official company) alongside one of my best friends, Ash Fox.
+I'm co-founder of the independent group (not a company!) [@OneTwentyFour](https://github.com/onetwentyfour) Media alongside one of my best friends, Ash Fox.
+My responsibilities mainly include being the head & oversight of the group.

 Follow me on [Twitter](https://twitter.com/sladewatkins) or email me: [swatkins@onetwentyfour.net](mailto:swatkins@onetwentyfour.net).